Marseille's plans rocked as coach Jorge Sampaoli leaves club - WHIZ News

-MARSEILLE, France (AP) — Marseille’s preparations for next season were rocked Friday as coach Jorge Sampaoli left by mutual consent.
+MARSEILLE, France (AP) — Marseille’s preparations for next season were rocked Friday as coach Jorge Sampaoli left by mutual consent and then claimed his objectives were not met by the club.

 The 62-year-old Argentine had demanded a strong summer recruitment drive from club president Pablo Longoria and reportedly was unhappy with a lack of strong signings so far.